christocracy/cordova-plugin-background-geolocation/README.md

 # cordova-plugin-mauron85-background-geolocation

-## Fork notice

-This is fork of [christocracy cordova-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation).
-The main change is in Android version.
-Posting positions to url was replaced by callbacks, so now it works same as in iOS.
-Plugin is now battery and data efficient **foreground** and background geolocation provider.

-On Android you can choose from two location service providers:
-* ANDROID_DISTANCE_FILTER (original christocracy's)
-* ANDROID_FUSED_LOCATION (experimental contributed by [huttj](https://github.com/huttj/cordova-plugin-background-geolocation))

-See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-providers) for more information about providers.

-Warning: You probably have to set your cordova app to keep running by **keepRunning** property to true (this is the default now).

 ## Description

-Cross-platform background geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".
+Cross-platform geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".

 Plugin is both foreground and background geolocation provider.
 It is far more battery and data efficient then html5 geolocation or cordova-geolocation plugin.
-But you can still use it together with other geolocation providers (eg. html5 navigator.geolocation).
+But it can be used together with other geolocation providers (eg. html5 navigator.geolocation).

+On Android you can choose from two location service providers:
+* ANDROID_DISTANCE_FILTER (forked from [cordova-plugin-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation))
+* ANDROID_FUSED_LOCATION

+See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-providers) for more information about providers.

+## Migration to 2.0

+As version 2.0 platform support for Windows Phone 8 was removed.
+Some incompatible changes were introduced:

+* option stopOnTerminate defaults to true
+* removed locationTimeout option (use interval instead)
+* notificationIcon was replaced with two separate options (notificationIconSmall and notificationIconLarge)

 ## Installing the plugin

-As Cordova is [shifting towards npm](http://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html), this plugin can be installed from npm:

 ```
 cordova plugin add cordova-plugin-mauron85-background-geolocation